RPGroup-PBoC/mscl_survival/doc/section_3_results.md

  device has been described in depth previously and is briefly described in the Materials & Methods [@bialecka-fornal2015].
 Using this device, cells were exposed to a large hypo-osmotic shock by switching between LB Miller medium containing 500mM NaCl and LB media containing no NaCl.
-All six SD modifications shown in Fig 2B (excluding MLG910) were subjected to a hypo-osmotic shock at controlled rates while under observation.
+All six Shine-Dalgarno modifications shown in [@Fig:boxplot]B (excluding MLG910) were subjected to a hypo-osmotic shock at controlled rates while under observation.
 After the application of the osmotic shock, the cells were imaged every sixty seconds for four to six hours.
 Survivors were defined as cells which underwent at least two